Why GIVA?

 Your Institution

-GIVA membership is a strategic position as much as an ethical one.
-Participating institutions gain concrete, measurable advantages that strengthen their standing, reduce long-term exposure, and expand operational capacity in the decades ahead.
+GIVA membership serves both strategic and ethical imperatives.
+Participating members gain measurable advantages that strengthen their standing, reduce long-term exposure, and expand operational capacity.

 01